grossconstance0/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it is written.
 Optimize for clarity and understandability, and avoid unnecessary complexity.
 This not only enhances collaboration but also greatly reduces potential bugs and eases future development."

 In practice, this could mean using appropriate design patterns, writing modular code, adhering to established coding standards, commenting your code effectively, and continuously refactoring to improve its structure without altering its functionality.
 It's about striking a balance between solving the problem at hand and ensuring the solution remains comprehensible and scalable over time.

+# 2024-03-01
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote highlights that striving to optimize code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+Instead, focus on writing clear, maintainable code first.
+Profile your application to identify where optimizations are genuinely needed, then apply them judiciously.
+Remember, simplicity and readability often contribute more to efficient software in the long run than hasty micro-optimizations.